 '''

-FEMEvaluateGradient()
+- FEMEvaluateGradient()

-[UX,UY] = FEMEvaluateGradient (MESH,U)
+[UX,UY] = FEMEvaluateGradient(MESH,U)

 evaluate the gradient of the function u at the nodes

 parameters:

 MESH is the mesh describing the domain and the boundary types

 U vector with the values of the function at the node

 return value

 UX x component of the gradient of u

+UY y component of the gradient of u

+the values of the gradient are determined on each element

+at the nodes the average of the gradient of the element is used

 '''

-UY y component of the gradient of u the values of the gradient are determined on each element at the nodes the average of the gradient of the element is used

-The gradient is determined on each of the elements, using either linear or quadratic interpolation.
+The gradient is determined on each of the elements, using either linear, quadratic or cubic interpolation.
 Then at each node the average of the values of the gradient of the neighboring triangles is returned.
-This is different from the results generated by FEMgriddata().
-Examples are given in Sections 5.1, 7.2, 7.3, 7.4 and 7.7.
+This is different from the results generated by FEMgriddata ().
+Examples are given in Sections 5.1, 7.3, 7.4, 7.5 and 7.9.
 Due to using broadcasting in the Octave code (bsxfun()) the code is fast!
 This function could be used (or is that abused?) to evaluate derivatives of functions given on an irregular grid!

-4.1.8 Evaluate a function and its gradient at the Gauss points: FEMEvaluateGP()
+4.1.9 Evaluate a function and its gradient at the Gauss points: FEMEvaluateGP()

 Given the values u of a function at the nodes, the values of u and its gradient can be computed at the Gauss points by calling FEMEvaluateGP().
 For first order elements a piecewise linear interpolation is used, thus the gradients will be constant on each triangular element.
 For second order elements a quadratic interpolation is used.
+For third order elements a cubic interpolation is used.

 FEMEvaluateGP()

 [UGP,GRADUGP] = FEMEvaluateGP(MESH,U)

 evaluate the function and gradient at the Gauss points

 parameters:

-MESH is the mesh describing the domain and the boundary types
+\star MESH is the mesh describing the domain and the boundary types

 U vector with the values of at the nodes

 return values

 UGP values of u at the Gauss points

-GRADUGP matrix with the values of the gradients in the columns
+\star GRADUGP matrix with the values of the gradients in the columns

-Examples are given in Sections 7.5 and 7.7.
+Examples are given in Sections 7.7 and 7.9.

-4.1.9 Integrate a function over the domain: FEMIntegrate()
+4.1.10 Integrate a function over the domain: FEMIntegrate()

 Given a function name, the values of a function at the nodes or at the Gauss points one can integrate this function over the domain given by the mesh.
-There are different methods used, all based on the Gauss integration presented in Section 6.2.2.
+There are different methods used, all based on the Gauss integration presented in Section 6.3.2.